morphykuffour/morphykuffour.github.io/_posts/2021-12-29-Dactyl-Manuform.markdown

 NKRO should be naturally possible if you add a diode to each key switch.
 You will also want to enable NKRO in the keyboard's firmware by editing the rules.mk file in both of your custom folders.

+* A regular aux cable will not work because it is a trs cable and you need a trrs cable in order to transmit data signals between the two pro micros.

 * If you are building the dactyl manuform you have the option to use a RJ-9 female to female connection to connect the two halves.
 If I had to start over I would have gone with this approach because you don't have to remember to always connect the two halves first before connecting to your computer.